wendyverdonk93/docs/content/integration-team/connectjs.md

 title: "ConnectJS"
 weight: 11
 meta_title: "ConnectJS - MultiSafepay Support"
-meta_description: "ConnectJS is a simplified checkout process that prevent the punch out which we have when we redirect the consumer to the connect page for the gateway selection and filling in the additional data"
+meta_description: "ConnectJS is a simplified checkout process that prevents the punch out which we have when we redirect the consumer to the Connect page for the gateway selection and filling in the additional data"
 ---

 ## What it is

-ConnectJS is a simplified checkout process that prevent the ‘punch out’ which we have when we redirect the consumer to the connect page for the gateway selection and filling in the additional data.
+ConnectJS is a simplified checkout process that prevents the ‘punch out’ which we have when we redirect the consumer to the Connect page for the gateway selection and filling in the additional data.

 The MultiSafepay JavaScript ConnectJS library supports all payment methods and [gift cards](https://docs.multisafepay.com/payment-methods/gift-cards/).
 The library aims to directly integrate these payment methods in your payment process/checkout in a convenient and secure way.
 By default, all available payment methods will be visible, but it is also possible to show either a single or selection of payment methods which are all configurable while initiating the library.

 ## Integration

-As a merchant, the first step to integrate connect is by creating a container where connect will load; the container could be what the merchant wants.
+As a merchant, the first step to integrate Connect is by creating a container where Connect will load; the container could be what the merchant wants.

 The first thing to do is to insert the ConnectJS container with the proper ID: